 - Circumstances have changed in your life, and you can no longer afford to pay your child support.

-If you are worried about the cost of hiring an attorney, there are some circumstances in which the other parent may be ordered to pay some or all of your legal expenses.
+If you are worried about the cost of hiring a LaGrange, Ga.
+Family Law attorney, there are some circumstances in which the other parent may be ordered to pay some or all of your legal expenses.
 Talk to an experienced Georgia child support attorney and learn your options.
+Call Moffitt Law, LLC today.